Maui Wildfires and the Theft of Sacred Hawaiian Land

 © Brighteon.com All Rights Reserved.
 All content posted on this site is commentary or opinion and is protected under Free Speech.
 Brighteon is not responsible for comments and content uploaded by our users.

-Aside from the federal government’s bureaucratic failure, Hawaiians have good reason to be suspicious of the recent fires.https://gregreese.substack.com
+Aside from the federal government’s bureaucratic failure, Hawaiians have good reason to be suspicious of the recent fires.

 Survivors of the Maui fire say that they received no warning and that the flames appeared so quickly that escape was difficult.
 Everything was suddenly in flames and many found refuge in the ocean for hours while their homes burned to the ground and into the same powdery ash footprint we’ve seen in recent years.
 So far, it is estimated that nearly a thousand people have died.
 Locals are worried this includes hundreds of children who were home due to school being canceled that day.